Davechpn/mpos-admin/README.md

 14. Attach tasks with messages on any content

 ### Next todos
+- Add memmber remove from the role or team
+- Add filtering already joined members in the invite dropdown
+- Add Delete role or team

-Add backend on AWS using python and prostgres
+- Add backend on AWS using python and prostgres

 ### Current Notes